wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     *   (b) any consideration that is directly or indirectly or in whole or in part in respect of the transfer of any of another retailer's customers or customer accounts.

-    (5) Every person commits an offence who knowingly fails to comply with this section and is liable on summary conviction to a fine not exceeding $500,000\.
+    (5) Every person commits an offence who knowingly fails to comply with this section and is liable on conviction to a fine not exceeding $500,000\.

+    Section 78(5): amended, on 1 July 2013, by [section 413][277] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 79 No discrimination when paying rebates or dividends